Kungumam Kathai Solgirathu: Production

 Kungumam Kathai Solgirathu is the first film for Sukumar as lead actor.
 The film was launched at Vauhini Studios with Nagireddy switching on the camera.
-On the launch day, the scenes with Sukumar, Nambiar and Pandaribai were shot there while a song sung by Susheela, Vani Jairam and L. R. Eeswari were recorded on the same day.
+On the launch day, the scenes with Sukumar, Nambiar and Pandari Bai were shot there while a song sung by P. Susheela, Vani Jairam and L. R. Eswari was recorded on the same day.
 The song "Oru Pudhiya Paadagan" was shot at VGP Golden Beach.

 Soundtrack

 The music was composed by M. S. Viswanathan.
 "Oru Pudhiya Paadagan", recorded at Vauhini Studios, marked the singing debut of M. G. Chakrapani's son M. C. Balu.

 Release and reception

 Kungumam Kathai Solgirathu was released on 23 December 1978.
 Kousigan of Kalki gave the film a negative review, primarily for its story.
 Naagai Dharuman of Anna praised the acting, music, dialogues and also praised Shankar's direction and for delivering a film with a social message but felt he could have concentrated more on screenplay.
 The film failed at the box office.